 Do you stop and ask yourself first, ‘Do I want to do this?’
 If the answer is no, then say no, you need to finish a major task of your own first.
-It is not easy to say no when you want everyone to think you are superwoman or man.
+It is not easy to say no when you want everyone to think you are a superwoman/man.
 However, you know that when you do, you have taken control of your life, and that feels good!

 Do you procrastinate because you are afraid to make the ‘wrong’ decision?

-When deciding, and you feel stuck, you might put it off altogether because you fear to make the ‘wrong’ decision.
-When this happens to you, don’t worry too much about it because most choices are reversible.
-However, if you keep it in your mind that you have the option to change it later, you get over the procrastinating.
+When deciding, and you feel stuck, you might put it off altogether because you fear making the ‘wrong’ decision.
+Don’t worry too much about it when this happens to you because most choices are reversible.
+However, if you keep in your mind that you have the option to change it later, you get over procrastinating.